thoughtram/blog/gatsby/content/blog/2018-02-13-a-simple-guide-to-reinforcement-learning.md

 ##############################################
 ```
 However this is just becaue it was trained on 100 randomly played games.
 We could increase the number of games the agent performs for the training or fine tune our training strategy to fix that!

-You can check out the final code of the agent playing perfectly in this embedded lab.

-{% include plunk.html url="https://machinelabs.ai/embedded/catch-5/1519742329241-H1-K6kQ_z?tab=console&file=main.py" %}

 Play with the code, fork it and try solving other challenges!